-Australia-India Comprehensive Economic Cooperation Agreement (AI-CECA)
+Australia-India Comprehensive Economic Cooperation Agreement (CECA)

 India is Australia’s sixth largest trading partner with two-way trade in goods and services valued at $46.5 billion in 2022.

 India has a population of 1.4 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, including in education, agriculture, energy, resources, tourism, healthcare, financial services, infrastructure, science and innovation, and sport.